 The Town of Edson issues an annual combined tax and assessment notice to all property owners during the month of May each year.
 This notice contains the levy for municipal tax as well as the school tax levy which is collected on behalf of the Province.

-On May 2nd, 2017, Council gave three readings to the 2017 Mill Rate Bylaw.
-The Town of Edson’s overall taxable assessment has decreased slightly by 2.9%.
-This is used to generate the taxation revenue and is what drives the mill rate calculations for Municipal taxes, School, and Evergreens Requisitions.
-While the Municipal taxes for 2017 is set at a 0% increase, the decrease in taxable assessment has led to a slight increase in the municipal residential and non-residential mill rates.
+On May 1st, 2018, Council gave three readings to the 2018 Mill Rate Bylaw 2216.
+The Town of Edson’s overall taxable assessment has decreased slightly by 0.96%.
+This taxable assessment is used to generate the taxation revenue and is what drives the mill rate calculations for Municipal taxes, School, and Evergreens (seniors) Requisitions.
+While the Municipal taxes for 2018 is set at a 1.9% increase, the decrease in taxable assessment has led to a slight increase in the municipal residential and non-residential mill rates.